-- 2016: LIGO and Virgo will take scientific data for 6 months, but we will have 6 months of commissioning data, - which means the need for 800 TB in one CC (the one mainly used for data quality work), 850 in a second CC (the one mainly used under GRID/CLOUD, with limited local access) and only 53 TB in the third CC, mainly used for highly demanding pipelines, with local access, GRID/CLOUD and LSC complaint tools.
-The 800 and 850 TB storage will need to be on disk and also on tape, for future access and backup reasons. - 2017: LIGO and Virgo will take scientific data for 9 months, but we will have 3 months of commissioning data, which means the need for 800 TB in one CC (the one mainly used for data quality work), 850 in a second CC (the one mainly used under GRID/CLOUD, with limited local access) and only 80 TB in a third CC, mainly used for highly demanding pipelines, with local access, GRID/CLOUD and LSC complaint tools.
+• 2016: LIGO and Virgo will take scientific data for 6 months, but we will have 6 months of commissioning data, which means, in the hyphotesis of copying the raw data from commissioning periods to the CCs (see the comment below), the need for 800 TB in one CC (the one mainly used for data quality work), 850 in a second CC (the one mainly used under GRID/CLOUD, with limited local access) and only 53 TB in the third CC, mainly used for highly demanding pipelines, with local access, GRID/CLOUD and LSC complaint tools.
 The 800 and 850 TB storage will need to be on disk and also on tape, for future access and backup reasons.